SCHOOL FIELD TRIPS

 Kindergarteners will become biologists as they study animals and their needs.
 Focusing on a nesting box, your biologists will discover who could live there, and why they would use the nesting box as part of their home.
 Through hands-on activities and exploration, inside and outside the nature center, Kindergarten biologists will understand what animals need to live and how we, as humans, can help.

-Junior Meteorologist: Grade Kindergarten
+Junior Meteorologist: Kindergarten

 Dressed for Success: Grade 1